garethcheyne/SKYNZ_EPG/README.md

-## LG ProCentric
+## LG ProCentric Server
-Preparing the data form importation is only the first step, you must host a Zip file on and accessable FTP server and have the file named correctly.
+Preparing the data form importation is only the first step, you must host a Zip file on and accessable FTP server and has the file named correctly.

 ZIP Naming Convention = Procentric_EPG_{ISO Country Code ie NZL}_{Date YYYYMMDD}.zip

 JSON Naming Convention = Procentric_EPG.json

+JSON payload needs to be enclosed into the the ZIP file and places in the approperate directory for collections over FTP.

+### FTP Service
+Your file needs to sit in a sub directory from a logged in FTP user.

+Linux Users prospective
+/home/procentric/EPG/NZL

+FTP Users prospective
+/EPG/NZL

 ### Expected JSON Format
 ```
 {
-    "filetype": "Pro:Centric JSON Program Guide Data 98101",
+    "filetype": "Pro:Centric JSON Program Guide Data NZL",
     "version": "0.1",
-    "fetchTime": "2022-06-24T13:22:44-0400",
+    "fetchTime": "2022-06-24T13:22:44+1200",
     "maxMinutes": 60,
     "channels": [
         {